 What are you doing reading about estate planning?
-You’re supposed to out dancing until dawn.
+You’re supposed to be out dancing until dawn.
 But you might as well keep reading; this won’t take long.

 At your age, there’s not much need to put a lot of energy into estate planning.
 Unless your lifestyle is unusually risky or you have a serious illness, you’re unlikely to die for a long, long time.
 Still, there are just a few estate planning matters it wouldn’t hurt to think about.

-1. Make a Will
+1. Make a Will.

-Especially if you’re got some assets you care about, you should write a will.
+Especially if you’ve got some assets you care about, you should write a will.
 That way you can leave your possessions to any recipient you choose: your boyfriend, your favorite cause, the nephew who thinks you’re cool.
 If you don’t write a will, whatever wealth you leave behind will probably go to your parents or siblings.
 Think about it.

 Writing a simple will can be easy, quick, and inexpensive.
 Unless you own unusual assets, you can probably just do it yourself, without a lawyer’s advice; use an online service or buy inexpensive software.
 The most complicated part is getting two witnesses in a room with you at the same time, to watch you sign and then to sign the document themselves.

-2. Write a Durable Power of Attorney for Health Care and Living Will
+2. Write a Durable Power of Attorney for Health Care and Living Will.

 These are two documents every adult, regardless of age, should have.
 In fact, you can argue that they’re even more important for young adults than elderly ones.

-So what are they?
+So, what are they?

 A living will or advance directive is the document in which you state your wishes for end-of-life care.
 (Despite the confusing terminology, a living will is a totally different document from a regular will, which is sometimes called a “last will and testament.”)
 Your document can be as detailed or as general as you wish.
 For example, you might simply say that you want everything necessary to relieve pain (called palliative care or comfort care) but don’t want to receive extraordinary measures such as CPR in certain circumstances.